JojoYiZhou/Glass_Lab_MERFISH_Mouse_AD/README.md

 The data needed to reproduce our results is available for download [here](http://neomorph.salk.edu/download/Nobori_etal_merfish).

 ## Processing
-We have a spatial processing pipeline with several ordered Jupyter notebooks to create the processed objects needed for figure creation.
+We have a spatial processing pipeline with segmentation and processing Jupyter notebooks to create the adata objects needed for figure creation.

 Processing of AD-pathology mouse model MERSCOPE data.
    [MERSCOPE processing](/processing_pipeline)